When Is the Best Time

 It’s the perfect location (a few minutes drive to the falls), very friendly owners, and staff.
 Nothing special but rooms are clean and comfortable.
 Great restaurant nearby.

 Teddy Roosevelt described the falls as the “eighth wonder of the world”.
 Not high but very beautiful.
 The state park offers comfortable cabins and nice campgrounds.
 Very popular for families at weekends.
 There are short hiking trails and the Pacific Crest Trail leads through the park.
-Read on for tips, facts and everything else you need to know.
+Read on for tips, facts, and everything else you need to know.
+California Tip: If you plan to visit the southern part of the state, check out our comprehensive guide for San Diego in California and its best time to visit (the link takes you to our San Diego article with many must-know tips)

 With a height of 129 feet (39 m) and a width of 250 feet (76 m) Burney Falls is not the biggest waterfall in the state.
 However, it’s definitely one of the most stunning.
 This originates from the fact, that the water is not only flowing over the high ledge.
 There are also hundreds of openings below in the cliff where the water bursts out, plunging into the pool below.
 Together with the deep blue light reflections in the water at the bottom and rainbow colors in the mist when the sun is shining, this creates a captivating image of an enchanted waterfall.